csc-training/summerschool/openmp/docs/02-omp-data.md

 # Summary

-- OpenMP runtime behavior can be controlled using environment variables
-- OpenMP provides also library routines
 - Visibility of variables in parallel region can be specified with data sharing clauses
     - **private** : each thread works with their own variable